The Integration of Nashville Public Schools

 I was in several pretty severe fights in high school.
 Most were confined to the outdoor “smoking lounge” and gym.
 I recall defusing the last one with a bluff.
 I did pick up some tactics in street-smarts while I was there.
 “Don’t take me alive” was my bark.

-In addition to the North-South Nashville divide for the Bicentennial class of 76’, there was still some blue-collar and white-collar rivalry between Charlotte Park and the rest of Hillwood.
+In addition to the North-South Nashville divide for the Bicentennial class of 76, there was still some blue-collar and white-collar rivalry between Charlotte Park and West Meade.
 I was singled out in 1973 by a group of them for some reason.
 They terrorized me for months, until I recruited some friends from Hillsboro High to even things up.
 I think it was actually a case of mistaken identity.
 The reason I mention it, is the response my mother got from the black assistant principal Mr. Hill over the ordeal.
 He told her it was all he could do to keep the boys from killing each other, and that things were way out of control there.

 In my opinion race was an element, but I believe the larger ingredient was the socio-economic disparity.
-At Hillwood High, you had the poorest part of town being bused into the richest part of Nashville.
-As an example, there was a black friend of mine named J.J., who probably got picked on the worst.
+At Hillwood High, you had the poorest part of town being bused into the wealthiest part of Nashville.
+As an example, there was a black friend of mine who probably got picked on the worst that first year.
 His parents were both doctors, and they lived in our neighborhood.
 They might have been the first African-American homeowners in West Meade.
-Some of the North Nashville kids wore him out, and he took it real hard.
-He also got an earful from his white neighbor, when his daughter was seen with J.J. talking one afternoon on the front porch.
-The last time I saw him was over Christmas 1976.
-There was something wrong, but he didn’t want to talk about it.
-No one in our class has heard from him since.
+Some of the North Nashville kids wore him out.
+He also got an earful from his white neighbor, when his daughter was seen with him talking one afternoon on the front porch.
+The last time I saw him was around Christmas 1976.
+He hasn’t made any of the reunions.

 That first year of busing ended in tragedy with a so-called “accident”.
 In an altercation over a yearbook on the last day of school, a boy scout was left dead in the hallway from a fist to the throat.
 Not much was made about it in the news.
 The initial charge of murder was reduced to manslaughter.
 The assailant was sent to a youth correctional facility.
 I’m not sure how long the sentence was for.